 Ms. Lee notes that for the Federal PLUS loans, everyone is offered the same rate and fee and your credit score and the debt ratio aren’t as important.
 “They will look at your credit file,” she says, “but as long as you don’t have current late payments, bankruptcy, or federal tax liens in default, you can easily be approved.”

-Below are the lenders we recommend as of July 2020.
+Below are the lenders we recommend.
 Be sure to go to the lenders’ sites for updated information.